ishrep/Dashboards_Tableau/README.md

 -	What if Analysis used to predict ranking of after varying factors
 -	New score calculated using NIRF’s factors’ weightage
 -	Calculated Fields:
-o	Score Actual
+--	Score Actual
+-- M_Teaching, Learning And resources
+--	M_Outreach
-o	M_Teaching, Learning And resources o	M_Outreach o	M_Research, Professional Practice & Collaborative Performance o	M_Graduation Outcomes o	M_Perception
+-- M_Research, Professional Practice & Collaborative Performance
+--	M_Graduation Outcomes
+--	M_Perception